j-be/attomail/README.md

 Bugs
 ----
 Not much validation is done for the address specified with the `-f` option or the recipient address.
-The mail headers and its body is passed unprocessed.
+The mail body is passed unprocessed.
 If femtomail is invoked without specifying mail contents, an empty message will be created.
+If the mail does not contain headers, `Date` and `From` headers will be appended anyway.

 Other bugs can be reported at &lt;lekensteyn@gmail.com&gt;.